 When annealed glass breaks it fractures into long sharp shards.
 Not what you'd want for an overhead structure where glass panels also have some weight-bearing capacity.
 So, I think the fountain's glass may be what's called heat-strengthened glass – the point between annealing and tempering.
 Apparently this process is used when additional strength is required to resist wind pressure.
 Importantly, when fractured this type of glass also tends to stay anchored at the breakage point, rather than raining an explosion of those small glass pebbles mentioned above.

-Title image: Lennart Grip and glass, 2002.
-Source: Bild i Syd
+Main image: Lennart Grip with glass from The LTH Fountain, 2002.
+Source: Bild i Syd.